CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![image](media/1.57.png "App Service")

-   >**Note**: If you see **Failed to add delegation to existing subnet** please select any other subnet.
+   >**Note**: If you see **Failed to add delegation to existing subnet**, please select any other subnet.

    >**Note**: If you are not able to select any existing subnet, then follow the below steps.

-   - Select the create new subnet option and enter name as Webappsubnet<inject key="Suffix" />.
+   - Select the create new subnet option and enter the name as Webappsubnet<inject key="Suffix" />.
 Select the Virtual Network address block i.e., 10.0.0.0/16 from the drop down list.
-In the subnet address block enter new address block 10.0.xx.0/23 for the subnet, make sure it is not overlapping other subnet's address.
+In the subnet address block enter new address block 10.0.xx.0/23 for the subnet, make sure it is not overlapping with the other subnet's address.

    > **Note**: If the address space is overlapping with other subnets, change the virtual network address block by selecting a different virtual network address block i.e., 10.1.0.0/16 or 10.2.0.0/16 from the drop-down.
 In the subnet address block, enter 10.1.xx.0/23 or 10.2.xx.0/23 according to the virtual network address block you have selected and make sure it is not overlapping the other subnet's address.